deltatraced/delta-trace/README.md

 # Mirrors

-This repository is mainly at https://codeberg.org/deltatraced/deltatraced.
+This repository is mainly in https://codeberg.org/deltatraced/deltatraced.

 A manually updated mirror exists in https://github.com/deltatraced/deltatraced.